talhahasanzia/x-version/README.md

 All arguments are optional.

 ## Convenient
 Currently, the package targets ionic-capacitor, so you don't need to worry about where iOS and Android build files are.
+Just make sure you already have android and ios folders created in your directory where you run the command.